 GARRETT: -on the individual and their circumstance?

 You’re 11.
 There’s a lot of other trauma.
-There’s a lot of teenage things that are just going to happen the out the years, including your trafficking situation.
-So we only do longterm services here.
+There’s a lot of teenage things that are just going to happen throughout the years, including your trafficking situation.
+So we only do long term services here.